See the world ethically!

 Travel’s great – that’s why we love it.
 The benefits of travel are significant and well understood, in terms of opening our minds and hearts, exposing us to different ways of thinking and living, and promoting a greater understanding of the world and our place in it.
 One of the best ways to lessen, if not eliminate, cultural misunderstandings and global tensions would be for many more people to visit another country and spend time getting to know its people, experiencing its culture and seeing its sights.
 It would likely make the world a much better and more tolerant place.

 Something else we’re passionate about is protecting the environment, because the negative effects of Climate Change are becoming more and more obvious.
 It’s clear we’re not talking about changes that will occur in the distant future, we’re talking about today.
-Whether it’s Hurricane Irma, the dying out of the Great Barrier Reef (the largest natural eco-system in the world) or the record-setting fires we’re experiencing in California, it’s clear that the situation is critical.
+Whether it’s Hurricane Irma, the dying out of the Great Barrier Reef (the largest natural eco-system in the world) or the record-setting fires we’re experiencing in California, it’s become obvious that the situation is critical.
 Traveling by plane, car or even train can create significant amounts of pollution, thereby making the environment worse, so what is eco travel?
 Or an eco-tour?
 How are we going to travel in a sustainable way?

 Well, think exploratory expedition of the urban jungle and do a tour with The Real Los Angeles Tours.
 All of our experiences are 100% sustainable, being based around walking, cycling and/or public transport, so they’re all, effectively, eco tours.
 It also happens to be the best way to learn about and experience a city, which is why we’ve always done it that way since we first launched, in 2013.
 This is the whole idea of eco travel, to always create minimal, or no, pollution when traveling and mitigate whatever emissions we do create.